Schizophrenia Test

 Scale for the Assessment of Prodromal Symptoms, SOPS Test

-This measure is used to structure the assessment of early, subthreshold psychotic-like experiences and related clinical features.
-The Scale of Prodromal Symptoms (SOPS) provides a standardized way to rate symptom presence and severity in individuals for whom an attenuated psychosis-risk presentation is being considered.
+This measure is used to assess early, subthreshold psychotic-like experiences and related symptoms that may indicate risk for developing a schizophrenia spectrum disorder.
+Developed by Scott W. Woods and Thomas H. McGlashan, the Schizophrenia Test uses the Scale of Prodromal Symptoms (SOPS) to provide a standardized rating of symptom presence and severity in individuals for whom an attenuated psychosis-risk presentation is being considered.
+It consists of 19 items across four symptom domains and typically takes about 4 minutes to administer.

 Author: Scott W. Woods, Thomas H. McGlashan